 As part of the National Science Foundation Directorate for Computer and Information Science and Engineering’s (CISE) commitment to broaden participation in computing (BPC), a number of NSF Directorate for Computer and Information Science and Engineering (CISE) programs now require PIs to have a meaningful broadening participation in computing (BPC) plan at time of award.
 Computing departments are encouraged to develop departmental BPC plans that faculty can use in their proposals submitted to these NSF programs.

 To support departments developing a Departmental BPC Plan, the Computing Research Association (CRA) will host a series of free workshops funded by NSF.
 The first two workshops in this series were held virtually on July 13-14, 2020, and August 6-7, 2020.
-A follow-up day for July and August participants was held on August 13, 2020.
+A follow-up day for July and August participants occurred on August 13, 2020.
+The third workshop occurred over a series of three days: October 29, 2020 (Presentation and Discussion Day), November 12, 2020 (Writing Day #1), & December 3, 2020 (Writing Day #2)

 BPC Plan Workshop Series Steering Committee